nicocardiel/filabres/doc/check.rst

   Night 171225_t2_CAFOS -> number of files:    86, ignored:     0 --> TOTAL:  8744
   Night 171228_t2_CAFOS -> number of files:    50, ignored:     0 --> TOTAL:  8794
   Night 171230_t2_CAFOS -> number of files:   383, ignored:     0 --> TOTAL:  9177
-  There are not repeated files
+  There are no duplicate files
   * program STOP

 Note that now the total number of files has decreased from 9432 (the initial